vdukhovni/dnssec-chain-extension/draft-dukhovni-tls-dnssec-chain.md

 chain structure needs to include DS and DNSKEY record sets that cover all the necessary branches.

-The topmost DNSKEY RRset in the authentication chain corresponds to the trust anchor (typically the DNS root).
-This trust anchor is also preconfigured in the TLS client, but including it in the response from the server permits TLS clients to use the automated trust anchor rollover mechanism defined in [@RFC5011] to update their configured trust anchor.
+The returned chain should also include the DNSKEY RRSets of all relevant trust anchors (typically just the root DNS zone).
+Though the same trust anchors are presumably also preconfigured in the TLS client, including them in the response from the server permits TLS clients to use the automated trust anchor rollover mechanism defined in [@RFC5011] to update their configured trust anchors.

+Barring prior knowledge of particular trust anchors that the server shares with its clients, the chain constructed by the server MUST be extended as close as possible to the root zone.
+Truncation of the chain at some intermediate trust anchor is generally only appropriate inside private networks where all clients and the server are expected to be configured with DNS trust anchors for one or more non-root domains.

 The following is an example of the records in the AuthenticationChain structure for the HTTPS server at `www.example.com`, where there are